trovu/trovu/Includes.md

 If the language from settings is e.g. `de`, it includes from `en-de 1`.
 (And if `en-de 1` contains `include:`, it also includes from there, and so on.)

+## Includes from another namespace

+`include` may also include from another namespace:

+    en 1:
+      include:
+        key: en 1
+        namespace: leo

+This can for example be set in one's user settings, to ensure using leo.org as the dictionary for English, no matter what is used in the site namespaces.